 The production was authorized by the Roanoke Island residents, who, as Paul Green wrote this unique combination of drama, music and dance, went about building the original Waterside Theater for The Lost Colony.

 The Waterside Theater has had its share of drama, having been destroyed twice, once in 1947 by a fire and again in 1960 by Hurricane Donna.
 In both cases, local residents banded together to rebuild the theater in time for the next season.
 The Waterside Theater is located in the town of Manteo NC on Roanoke Island.

-Over the years, The Lost Colony has served as a training ground for such luminaries as Andy Griffin and Terrance Mann, to name a few.
+Over the years, The Lost Colony has served as a training ground for such luminaries as Andy Griffith and Terrance Mann, to name a few.
 It is estimated that close to 5,000 actors and technicians have performed as part of the crew of The Lost Colony.

 The play tells the story of the 117 colonist sent to Roanoke Island by Sir Walter Raleigh in 1587 to establish the first English colony, with the blessing of Queen Elizabeth I of England.
 Raleigh asked John White to lead the team.
 Numbered among the colonist was John White's very pregnant daughter, Eleanor Dare and her husband, Ananias Dare.
 Soon after arriving on Roanoke Island, Eleanor gave birth to a girl she named Virginia Dare, the first person born of English descent in the New World.
 The timing of the colonist arrival was poor, as the growing season had passed; hence, the colony was in trouble from the very start.